+which case their modulus will be r_3 , as above.
 4. Family variability was shown by experiment to follow the law of deviation, its modulus, which we will write v, being the same for all classes.
 Therefore the amount of deviation of any one of the offspring from the mean of his race is due to the combination of two influences, the deviation of his "reverted" parentage and his own family variability; both of which follow the law of deviation.
-This is obviously an instance of the well-known law of the "sum of two fallible measures" (Airy, "Theory of Errors," § 43).
-Therefore the modulus of the population in the present stage, which we will write c_4 , is equal to $\sqrt{(v^2 + c_3^2)}$.
+This is obviously an instance of the wellknown law of the "sum of two fallible measures" (Airy, "Theory of Errors," § 43).
+Therefore the modulus of the population in the present stage, which we will write c_0 is equal to $\sqrt{(v^2 + c_3^2)}$.
+5. Natural selection follows, as has been explained, the

 5. Natural selection follows, as has been explained, the same general law as productiveness.
-Let its modulus be written s; then the percentage of survivals among children, who deviate x from the mean, varies as with the law of deviation, but with an altered modulus, which we will write c_5 , and
+Let its modulus be written s; then the percentage of survivals among children, who deviate x from the mean, varies as x^2 with the law of deviation, but with an altered modulus, which we will write c{5} , and

-$e^{-\frac{x^2}{s^2}}$, and for the same reasons as those already given, its effect will be to leave the population still in conformity
+$e^{-\frac{1}{2^2}}$, and for the same reasons as those already given, its effect will be to leave the population still in conformity